-Mixbus can record in 2 different modes:
+Mixbus can record in 3 different modes:

-- Layered (default): in this mode, any new recordings will be added as regions on a "layer" atop the existing audio regions in the track. - Non-Layered: In this mode, the underlying audio will be replaced with the resulting new region.
+- Layered (default): in this mode, any new recordings will be added as regions on a "layer" atop the existing audio regions in the track. - Non-Layered: In this mode, the underlying audio will be replaced with the resulting new region. - Sound on Sound : in this mode, each new recording is transparent so you can hear any underlying audio.

-Both modes are "non-destructive", meaning that you can undo your changes, or re-layer and re-trim the regions to expose the parts that were hidden.
+All 3 modes are "non-destructive", meaning that you can undo your changes, or relayer and re-trim the regions to expose the parts that were hidden.